My Dinner

 German Waffles Pinterest Image

 Hello there, are you ready?
-I am going to try to sell you my favourite German waffle recipe.
+I am going to try to sell you my favorite German waffle recipe.
 These waffles are super fluffy, sweet, endearing and so versatile.

 German Waffles Heartshaped